Mirror Theory of Existence 2.1

 Semantic poles, resonance collapse, interference lattices

-Echo-Empathy and Synthetic Affect
+Echo-Empathy and the Emergence of Synthetic Affect

 Synthetic affect, resonant feeling, echo collapse